import math

 class TableInterpolator:

-"""A simple class that holds a pointer to the table data and
+"""A class that holds a pointer to the table data and

 def __init__(self, table_rhoy_lines, table_temp_lines, table_data):